POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

 ===================

-Using an ini file should help to keep an overview on large grid repositories and ensures that all will be setup the same way.
+Using an ini file should help to keep an overview on large grid repositories and ensures that all workflows will be setup the same way.

 There is a script to setup the pipeline, it takes one argument: